 - A completed online application.
 Apply via the Ontario Universities’ Application Centre.
 Choose the MEd program, then indicate Research or Course-based as your preferred pathway.
 You will also rank our choices of specialization.

-- Original official university transcripts to date (digital copies).
+- Upload digital copies of original official university transcripts to date.
 You may apply during your last year of undergraduate studies.

-- A 500-800 word Statement of Intent indicating study interests and reasons for applying to the program.
+- Upload a 500-800 word Statement of Intent indicating study interests and reasons for applying to the program.
 If you do not have a background in education please include your rationale for making this educational and/or career shift.

 - Upload a copy of your resume detailing professional and educational experience.